gingerlime/smugline/README.md

 ## API Key

 You must have a smugmug account and [apply for an API key](http://www.smugmug.com/hack/apikeys).
-Once you apply, the API key will be visible on your account settings -> Discovery -> API keys.
+Once you apply, the API key will be visible on your account settings -> Me -> API keys.
 You only need the `Key` (no need for the `Secret`).

 ## Features